younglordeisen/younglordeisen/README.md

 ### Currently

 - 🏗️ Designing and building out a large-scale multi-campus infrastructure project (network, compute, AV, and building automation) — details coming as pieces are finished
-- 🧠 Laying the technical and business foundation for the consulting firm above
+- 🧠 Laying the technical, business and creative foundation for the consulting firm above
-- 🎼 Continuing production work while building out the firm's practice areas
+- 🎼 Pausing production work while building out the firm's practice areas

 ---